 Please feel free to speak with us at any time with questions or concerns that you may have.

-To better serve parents on-the-go, Recess Time will be open Monday-Friday, 8:30am-7:30pm and Saturdays 9am-10pm.
+To better serve parents on-the-go, Recess Time will be open Monday-Friday, 8:30am-5:30pm and Saturdays depending on interest.
 At Recess Time, there is no long-term contract to sign, so it is up to you to choose the days and times that best meet your family’s needs!
 Please note that the last drop-off time is two hours prior to losing on any given day.
 Therefore, if all of our guests have been picked up within two hours of closing, we reserve the right to close early and without notice.

 We will take reservations based on a first-come, first-served basis.
 Due to state regulations (based upon the variable ages of guests in our care), we are allowed to serve a limited of number of children, and are licensed for no more than 12 children at any given time.
 Our staffing requirements are determined by the youngest child in the group.
 Therefore, please be sure to reserve a spot for any events that are planned in advance.
 Reservations require a credit card deposit.
 Your card will be charged for the first hour of each child’s stay and be credited toward your total when you pick your children up.
 Please notify us as soon as possible if you need to cancel a reservation.
 Because a reservation will count against our teacher-to-child ratio, no-shows or cancellations with less than 2 hours notice will forfeit the deposit.